 Real Estate Agreements

 In real estate, notarized documents confirm the authenticity of transactions involving significant assets.
 Notarized deeds and mortgages assure parties of the secure transfer of property rights.
-They help prevent fraud by verifying identities and voluntary agreement.
+They help prevent fraud by verifying identities and voluntary agreements.
 For buyers or sellers, this provides peace of mind that property claims are legitimate and free from encumbrances.
 States often mandate notarization for finalizing property sales, leases, and financing agreements.

 Financial Documents